 Generally speaking (and I do mean very generally), belt drive turntables benefit sonically from the isolated motor, making them the choice of hi-fi enthusiasts.
 However, the playback speed can be less accurate.
 DJ’s will almost invariably opt for direct drive due to their consistent playback speed, faster start and stopping time, plus the capability to spin the platter backward for cueing and special effects.

 What is the difference between spherical and conical styli?

 A spherical stylus tip is round like a ballpoint pen.
-Because of the shape, spherical styli sit higher in the groove and subsequently track less of the smaller, deeper portion of the groove containing the highest frequencies — resulting in a “warmer” sound quality.
+Because of the shape, spherical styli have a large radius and subsequently trace less of the smaller groove modulations that represent higher frequencies — the result is a “warmer” sound quality.
 DJ’s have long favored spherical styli for their scratching and backspin performance.
 Many also argue that record wear is very low when tracking light.

-An elliptical stylus has a dual radii and sits lower in the record groove, allows for more precise tracking and greater high-frequency detail.
+An elliptical stylus has a dual radii which makes contact across a larger area of the groove wall – this allows for more precise tracking and greater high-frequency detail.
 Other benefits include better phase response and lower distortion.
 Hi-fi listeners often prefer elliptical styli for sonic performance.
 To learn more about these stylus shapes and other designs, consider reading our post on vinyl stylus shapes.

 How should I store my vinyl collection?

 There are many products available to help store records safely, but the overall practice comes down to a few fundamentals: vinyl records must by stored vertically, as stacking records flat in piles will lead to warping over time.
 You also want to store them in a clean environment at a consistent temperature.
 Check out our guide to storing vinyl records for more info.